packetdima/telemetry-dev/README.md

 <li> Dashboard: graphana, kibana, chronograf
 <li> Data collectors are Telegraf (Cisco IOS XR), Fluentd, and Logstash.

-<li> We are also seeing many new open source projects related to streaming telemetry, such as: Pipeline (backed by Cisco), OpenNTI (backed by Juniper), GoArista (backed by Arista)
+We are also seeing many new open source projects related to streaming telemetry, such as: Pipeline (backed by Cisco), OpenNTI (backed by Juniper), GoArista (backed by Arista)